 Every learning organization has the drive to know more, to discover things that have never been found.
 To go places no one has gone and do things once thought impossible.
 At the heart of these companies are people who love to learn and apply what they have learned to make the world a better place.

 The importance of learning and becoming a learning organization has come to new light for me in the past year since I found out about COMPETING AGAINST LUCK: The Story of Innovation and Customer Choice by Clayton Christensen.
-The book speaks about the companies listed above and how they have focused on learning why people hire their products.
+The book speaks about the companies listed above and how they have focused on learning, why people hire their products and what is their “Job to Be Done” (JTBD).
 The drive to understand this key aspect of business makes these companies learning organizations.

 Ultimately, it’s the people that make the organization.
 At the head of these organizations is a leader for whom learning is a top priority.
 These leaders surround themselves with individuals who are hungry to learn, who want to know how to do things better.
 They build teams within the organization that do the same.
 They build a culture where discovery and application are core drivers.